MicahElliott/flowrist/README.md

 `ir` and `m`-vowel, though the latter two will always be bad for redirects.

 There is a balance between optimal typing and _editor commands location_.
-Designers have considered `xcv` together but it can go a lot further.
+Designers have considered `zxcv` together but it can go a lot further.
 If `hjkl` is such a thing for qwerty Vimmers, why don't we emphasize its approach in a layout.
 I'm tempted to even swap `p` and `w` to get the `pn` spatial `prev/next` (but I like the `wh` too much to try).

 It is soooo hard for me to learn a new layout from scratch.
 It would take me many months to really be up to speed.
-Trying Canary wasn't bad but Graphite was unattainable.
+Trying Canary wasn't terrible but Graphite was unattainable in the time I had.
 So pushing Qwertizens to something more Qwerty-like or transitional will enable more folks to take a plunge.

 It's not unreasonable to _use a combo as a key_.
-Using `gk` for `z` is working well for me.
-So it might be ok to do it for any of `jxk` too.
+Using `gk` for `z` and `cd` for `j` is working well for me.
+So it might be ok to do it for any of `x` and `k` too.

-I'm uncertain about _hand balance_ and if it matters a lot.
+I'm uncertain about _hand balance_ and if it's overrated.
 The perfect letter at Qwerty-H has big potential.
 Maybe that's a repeat-key.
 I have it as `Ctrl-c` presently (for Emacs etc).